 I’m taking this moment to go into all that because Carly keeps a polite expression on her face but she really does seem put out during this whole scene.
-(It’s not really coming across in the pictures.)
+(It’s not really coming across in the pictures.
+So you’re going to have to trust me, and hopefully you do, though I’ve given you plenty of reasons to question my judgment.)
 There’s a hint of dismay when Spencer first spots Jenna, and a dismayed confusion when she asks what’s going on and Spencer reveals that Jenna was his babysitter when he was 10.
 And then just a general ambivalence for the rest of the conversation.

 Spencer, after explaining to Carly, turns back to Jenna and asks her how old she was when she babysat him.

 Spencer confesses to Jenna in a later scene that he had a crush on her when she used to babysit him, so he’s probably remembering back to having a crush on her when she was 15, but INTENTION FAILED: it does not come off that way.
 It seriously looks like the thought of her being 15 turns him on.
 This is not me being me, this is something that actually came off TOTALLY WRONG.